ianunruh/altocumulus/README.md

 # Altocumulus

+**IMPORTANT** This is a proof of concept, it might not even work for your deployment.
+I'm planning on refactoring this to use the Neutron agent framework as well as Neutron RPC.

 Integrate your Cumulus Linux switch with OpenStack Neutron

 Manages VLAN bridges on the switch and L2 connectivity between (compute) hosts and the VLAN bridges.
 Uses LLDP to perform auto-discovery of hosts and the switchports they are connected to.